 Early Talent Recruiters

 With many recruitment teams themselves currently furloughed, where does this leave your candidate experience?
-At Cohesion we have always, and continue to be, strong advocates of the candidate experience.
+As graduate recruitment providers, at Cohesion we have always, and continue to be, strong advocates of the candidate experience.
 This first interaction with your organisation tells someone a lot about how they can expect to be treated when they are an employee of yours.

 Perhaps you have already offered your Early Talent candidates for Autumn starts, but are you keeping them updated throughout this uncertain pre-boarding stage?
 Many young people are understandably worried about the impact this crisis will have on their long term careers, and need more transparency than ever right now.